Godiesc/firefox-gx/Extras/Main-Image/README.md

 <ul>
 <li>Add the file <code>ogx_main-image.css</code> and <code>ogx_root-personal.css</code> into the <code>chrome/components</code> folder.</li>
 </ul>
-PD: The file <code>ogx_root-personal.css</code> will set the default values of the theme, if you change some rule in this file you will need to change again in this new file.
+<p>PD: The file <code>ogx_root-personal.css</code> will set the default values of the theme, if you change some rule in this file you will need to change again in this new file.</p>

 <ol> <b>Manual steps to apply the config.</b>